 Some biennials, including the horned poppy, can be grown as annuals if sown early in the year.
 Others, in particular the Meconopsis, can be persuaded to flower more than just once if the first year's flower spike is cut off before it develops fully.

 The third group of monocarpic plants is the large group of perennials.
-Unlike the annuals and biennials most of these are plants which originate in tropical and subtropical regions.
-Some of them like the talipot palm (Corypha umbraculifera) from Ceylon and Puya raimondii from the Andes can take 50-70 years to flower, each year producing more leaves around the same central stem.
+Unlike annuals and biennials, most of these are plants which originate in tropical and subtropical regions.
+Some of them, like the talipot palm (Corypha umbraculifera) from Ceylon, and Puya raimondii from the Andes, can take 50-70 years to flower, each year producing more leaves around the same central stem.
 When they eventually come into flower they then produce seed and die without even producing any offsets.
 But there is another group which, although the main plant dies after flowering, produces a number of offsets around the plant.
 Agave, from which tequila and sisal is made, may take 30-50 or even 100 years to flower and bananas fall into this group.

 The most important family of monocarpic perennials is the bromeliads.
 These include some very familiar houseplants such as Billbergia, Aechmea, Vriesia and Guzmania.
 Wholesale growers of these plants manage to get flowering size plants in about two years from seed.
 To do that, a constant temperature of 68F (20C) is needed and a high humidity level.
 The best results are achieved by using fresh seed but their viability can be prolonged by storing them under cool, dry conditions.
 Most will lose their viability after a year.
 Seeds can be sown in a soil-less compost and kept covered with glass and constantly moist.
 They should germinate in 3-4 weeks.
 The seeds will swell after a few days to show that they are alive and have taken in water.